-Peer Education is a student-led program that seeks to promote wellness to the entire
+Peer Education is a Stockton student-led program that seeks to promote wellness to the entire student body.

-In order to become involved with Peer Education at Stockton, interested students who successfully complete NASPA's Virtual Certified peer Education (CPE) Training and certification exam can be considered to become a Health Education Peer Educator.
+In order to become involved with Peer Education at Stockton, interested students who successfully complete NASPA's Virtual Certified peer Education (CPE) Training and certification exam can be considered to become a Wellness Peer Educator under the department of Health Education.
+This program is designed to prepare students to educate and advocate for their peers’ well-being.
 For more information about the NASPA CPE program visit NASPA Certified Peer Education Training.

-Through an interview process, eligible students may be hired by the Wellness Center to work as a paid peer educator when there is an opening.
+Through an application and interview process, eligible students may be hired by the Wellness Center to work as a paid peer educator.

-For more information, please contact Kristen Mittleman, MS, CHES, Health Educator, by phone at 609.652.4869 or emailKristen.email@example.com.
+For more information, please contact Kristen Welsh-Capaldi, MS, CHES, Health Educator, by phone at 609.652.4869 or email Kristen.WelshCapaldi@stockton.edu.

 Alcohol and Drug Grant Educators (ADGEs) strive to provide education that will allow Stockton students to graduate not only with healthy minds, but with healthy responsible life choices as well.
 ADGEs work within a college community to promote greater well-being, provide information about specific alcohol and drug related issues, increase awareness of care resources on campus, encourage responsible safe choice-making, and advocate for changing and challenging campus social norms regarding healthy behaviors.